 The officer will not face jail time; however, unless what they have done is extreme, such as selling the drugs they took.
 The most unfortunate part is that situations like this are avoidable if officers ask for help when they need it.

 Intervention and Treatment

 If a police officer sees signs of alcoholism in law enforcement, or any police substance abuse for that matter, they need to speak up.
 Pushing past the stigma and judgment has to start somewhere.

 An intervention can handle one on one or in a private group setting with friends and family.
 Address the individual officer with love and concern.
 Let them know that you care for their well-being.
 Hopefully, it results in the officer accepting treatment.

 Specifically, when it comes to treatment with police officers, they have a better recovery when adding therapy into their current environment.
 Also, programs that help police officers deal with stress.
 The treatment will all depend on the individual.

-Whether it be the stress of the job, mental health issues, or chronic pain, our experts have the knowledge and resources to help officers struggling with addiction find the help they need.
-Call today, and let us help you find the way forward for yourself or for someone you love.
+Whether it be the stress of the job, mental health issues, or chronic pain, we are here to help officers struggling with addiction find the help they need.
+Call today, and let us help you find the way forward.

 Written by Julia Bashaw

 We’re happy to help.
 Ask away any unanswered questions.

 - 3 Things You Need to Grow Well in Addiction Recovery